-- Applications for Heritage Facade Maintenance Grants for commercial property owners or occupiers on Maling Road in Canterbury are now open.
+- Applications for Heritage Facade Maintenance Grants for commercial property owners or occupiers on Maling Road in Canterbury are closed.

 - Grants of up to $5,000 are available to fund restoration works, upgrades or improvements to heritage building facades.